3th August 2023

 Birchler said.

 The team Performance Lab it plans to further test these ideas on a larger scale through its Performance Lab feature project after gathering feedback from the wider community.
-August 6, 2023 is the deadline to leave feedback on the proposal, which includes benchmarks and further details from the analysis.
+August 6, 2023 is the deadline to leave feedback on the The proposal, which includes benchmarks and further details from the analysis.

 Finally, after a decade and with the establishment of the Performance Lab, AUTOMATTIC is starting to painstakingly focus on all the performance issues that had been overlooked in the past.
 The renewed attention to performance is driving the company towards the adoption of innovative strategies and targeted technical solutions.
 It is hoped that, within the next two years, native optimization systems will also be integrated, taking the world's most used CMS to new heights.
 These developments represent a promising sign for website owners and developers, with the prospect of a WordPress that is faster, more efficient and capable of responding even better to the needs of a global audience.

 Do you have doubts?
-Not sure where to start?
-Contact us
+Don't know where to start?
+Contact us!

 We have all the answers to your questions to help you make the right choice.